amankaur2004/tv-show-app/README.md

 # TvShowApp
 This project was generated with Angular CLI version 12.0.4.
-We utilized TVMaze API for this project.
+TVMaze API was used for this project and can be found here: https://www.tvmaze.com/api